vykhand/pg-to-nz/README.md

 ## Settings

-all settings located in config.yml.
+all settings are located in config.yml.
 Classes don't take parameters, everything is configured via file.

   * pg_host: your postgres hostname or IP
   * pg_db:  your postgres database name